thundersnake/elasticwg/README.md

 Elastic Workgroup is design to provide a high throughput Elasticsearch bulk indexer based on a single producer.

 It uses goroutines & channels to add parallel consumption queries & massively improve your indexation workload.

+## TODO

+* put analyzers
+* improve the code coverage